Towards Coordinate- and Dimension-Agnostic Machine Learning for Partial Differential Equations: Computational Experiments

-In the FitzHugh-Nagumo system \cite{bar2003bifurcation} two scalar fields participate: the excitation variable $V(x,t)$ and the recovery variable $W(x,t)$.
+\textbf{The FitzHugh-Nagumo System.} In the FitzHugh-Nagumo system \citep{bar2003bifurcation} two scalar fields participate: the excitation variable $V(x,t)$ and the recovery variable $W(x,t)$.
 The spatiotemporal dynamics of these fields are governed by the set of two coupled PDEs:

 where we set $(\varepsilon,\beta,\gamma)=(0.02, 0, 0.5)$.
 For this choice of parameters, the system generates spiral waves in two-dimensional space and scroll waves in three-dimensional space, whereas such phenomena do not emerge in dimension one.
-In coordinate-free form, the PDE can be expressed as:

-where the location $x$ can be omitted from the equation since this is a \textit{spatial} coordinate-free formalism.